-The Board has the following committees: Audit Committee, described above, the Compensation Committee, the Corporate Governance Committee and the Technical Committee.
+The Board has the following committees: Audit Committee, described above, the Compensation Committee, the Nominating and Corporate Governance Committee, the Technical Committee and the Disclosure Committee.

 Assessments

 The Board monitors the adequacy of information given to directors, communication between the Board and management, and the strategic direction and processes of the Board and the Audit Committee on an ongoing basis.